 If you are currently in the district, it is possible that your collection days will change.
 Please check the website for your zone.

 You will also be receiving two new carts to be used beginning January 1, 2018.
 Other than that, there should be no change with regards to collection.

 We recommend that you contact your private hauler now and notify them that you will be using a new vendor as of January 1, 2018.
 Your final pick up from them will be the last week of December.

-These short-range signal chips will allow us to ensure that the contractor is making collections in a timely manner as per their contract.
+These short-range signal chips will allow us to ensure that the collections have occurred.

 · Elimination of multiple solid waste collection trucks throughout many neighborhoods (and none on the weekend)

 · 26 single stream recycling pick-ups per year as opposed to 24 before